Limits of combinatorial patchworking: Families of maximal T-curves

-The technical condition concerning the root region is essential in Theorem~\ref{thm:harnack-signs}: \begin{example} The honeycomb triangulation $\cH_2$ of degree two contains a circuit spanned by the four vertices $(1,0)$, $(2,0)$, $(0,1)$ and $(1,1)$.
-For the constant sign function $\1$ the corresponding flip is a bridge flip.
-Before and after that flip the real scheme reads $\scheme{1}$.
-However, the two regions, i.e., the interior of the unique oval and the root region trade places; see Figure~\ref{fig:root_isotopy}.
+The technical condition concerning the root region is essential in Theorem~\ref{thm:harnack-signs}: \begin{example} The honeycomb triangulation $\cH_2$ of degree two contains a circuit spanned by the four vertices $(1,0)$, $(2,0)$, $(0,1)$, and $(1,1)$.
+For the constant sign function $\1$, the corresponding flip is a bridge flip.
+Before and after that flip, the real scheme is $\scheme{1}$.
+However, the two regions, namely, the interior of the unique oval and the root region, trade places; see Figure~\ref{fig:root_isotopy}.

 \end{example}